ValkyrieProjectArena/design/characters.md

 The roles are designed to ensure a good spread of capabilities; they're not intended to mean that characters can ONLY do those things, but rather that its their primary function.

+A core tenet of the role design is that **none of the roles should feel mandatory**.

 <table>
 <tr><th>Role</th><th>Description [1]</th></tr>